pyg-team/pytorch_geometric/docs/source/tutorial/heterogeneous.rst

     model = GAT(hidden_channels=64, out_channels=dataset.num_classes)
     model = to_hetero(model, data.metadata(), aggr='sum')

+Note that we disable the creation of self loops via the :obj:`add_self_loops=False` argument.
+This is done because the concept of self-loops is not well-defined in bipartite graphs (message passing for an edge type with distinct source and destination node types), and we would mistakenly add the edges :obj:`[(0, 0), (1, 1), ...]` to the bipartite graph.
+To preserve central node information, we thus utilize a learnable skip-connection via :obj:`conv(x, edge_index) + lin(x)` instead, which will perform attention-based message passing from source to destination node features, and its output is then summed up to the existing destination node features.

 Afterwards, the created model can be trained as usual:

 .. _trainfunc: